The Holy Mountain (1973 film): Preparation

 Before the principal photography started, Jodorowsky and his wife spent a week without sleep under the direction of a Japanese Zen master.

 The central members of the cast spent three months doing various spiritual exercises guided by Oscar Ichazo of the Arica Institute.
 The Arica training features Zen, Sufi and yoga exercises along with eclectic concepts drawn from the Kabbalah, the I Ching and the teachings of George Gurdjieff.
 After the training, the group lived for one month communally in Jodorowsky's home before production.
 Thereafter, the filming started in early 1972.
 The film was shot sequentially, entirely in Mexico, at a budget of $750,000.

+Jodorowsky later stated that Ichazo had introduced him to the enneagram and that he incorporated it into the film.
+Although the symbol originated in Gurdjieff's teaching, the psychological form encountered by Jodorowsky belonged to a South American transmission associated with Ichazo rather than to the French Gurdjieffian circle in which Daumal had participated.

 Jodorowsky was also instructed by Ichazo to take LSD for the purpose of spiritual exploration.
 He also administered psilocybin mushrooms to the actors during the shooting of the death-rebirth scene.

 Release

 The Holy Mountain was completed just in time for the 1973 Cannes Film Festival, where it was much awaited.
 Jodorowsky edited out twenty minutes of dialogue from the film, with the intention of removing as much dialogue as he could.
 The film had its premiere at Waverly Theatre, an art house movie theater in New York City on 29 November 1973, where it had restricted run at midnights on Friday and Saturday for sixteen months.
 It was also shown at Filmex on 30 March 1974, which was described as the "American premiere".
 At a few places it was released as a double bill with Jodorowsky's 1970 film, El Topo, and eventually became a cult film with its influence on popular culture.

 The DVD's extra segment includes a deleted scene in which we see two children; a young Brontis Jodorowsky and a naked girl, watching a cross made from television sets.
 In his commentary, Jodorowsky explains how the scene was deleted because the girl's mother threatened to sue for potential pedophilia because of the young girl's nudity.